-- 1. Consult with the Title IX office to discuss next steps. - 2.
+- 1. Contact the Office of Title IX to complete the mandatory reporter obligations and discuss next steps listed below. - 2.
 Determine, with the student, whether they feel safe returning to the agency setting.
 If appropriate, a plan may be developed to assure the student's safety and comfort in the field setting. - 3.
-Upon receiving such a complaint, notify the field liaison who will work with the agency field instructor and/or agency administrator to further assess the situation and to decide on an intervention strategy. - 4.
+After review with the Office of Title IX, notify the field liaison who will work with the agency field instructor and/or agency administrator to further assess the situation and to decide on an intervention strategy. - 4.
 As appropriate, confer with the Office of Equity and Diversity and the Program Director regarding the situation and the planned strategy for intervention. - 5.
 Determine the status of the student's placement in the agency after a thorough assessment. - 6.
 Make referrals, if needed, to appropriate resources for assisting the student to cope with the situation.

-10.04 Unsatisfactory Progress in Field
+10.4 Unsatisfactory Progress in Field

 If a student does not demonstrate satisfactory progress toward competency in field, an agency field instructor has the right to terminate the student's placement at any time.
-If students have demonstrated some commitment to their own learning, agency field instructors may be willing to give students the opportunity to achieve satisfactory performance.
-The following process is followed when a student's performance or progress in field is unsatisfactory, and the agency field instructor is willing to continue to work with the student.
+If students have demonstrated commitment to their learning and growth, agency field instructors may be willing to give students the opportunity to achieve satisfactory performance.
+If student performance or progress in field is unsatisfactory, and the agency field instructor is willing to continue to work with the student, the field problemsolving process outlined in 10.01 should be initiated.

-The agency field instructor should first discuss the concern(s) with the student and give the student the opportunity to respond to feedback and improve performance.
-The agency field instructor is asked to document discussions with students regarding problems with performance or conduct on the Field Concerns Report in IPT.

-- 2. If the student's performance does not improve, the College asks that agency field instructors contact their field liaison to discuss concerns regarding student performance.
-If the field liaison is not available or the situation warrants, agency field instructors are encouraged to contact the student's UT field coordinator.
-The field liaison and UT field coordinator will discuss the situation and make a decision about how to respond. - 3.
-If there are serious concerns that the student may not succeed in placement, the UT field coordinator and/or field liaison will arrange a meeting with the agency field instructor and the student to discuss the concerns and to develop a written plan to address the issues regarding student performance.
-The UT field coordinator may also meet separately with the student in order to explore the student's perspective on the issue.
+• If there are concerns that the student may not succeed in placement, there will be meetings as outlined in the field problem-solving process to discuss the concerns and to develop a plan to address the issues regarding student performance.
 If the agency is willing to proceed with the student, a deadline will be set for demonstrating performance improvement.
-The student will be informed that failure to meet performance standards may result in dismissal from the agency and/or a failing grade in the placement course. - 4.
-The plan for demonstrating improvement will be documented on the Field Concerns Report in IPT.
-If the student does not agree to the plan, the student's placement at the agency will be terminated. - 5.
-If the student has not demonstrated adequate progress by the designated date, the agency field instructor may decide to terminate the student's placement.
-If the placement is terminated, the agency field instructor should contact the UT field coordinator to request that a Dismissal from Placement form be loaded on the student's page in IPT.
+The student will be informed that failure to meet performance standards may result in dismissal from the agency and/or a failing grade in the field course.

+- The overview of concerns and plan for demonstrating improvement will be documented on the Field Concerns Report in IPT. - The student may enter comments on the Field Concerns report and is expected to sign off on the report.
+The student's signature does not indicate an agreement with the concerns, but an agreement to move forward with the plan for improvement.
+If the student does not agree to the plan, the student's placement at the agency will be terminated. - If the student has not demonstrated adequate progress by the designated date, the agency field instructor may decide to terminate the student's placement. - If the placement is terminated, the agency field instructor should contact the UT field coordinator to request that a Dismissal from Placement form be loaded on the student's page in IPT.
 The Dismissal from Placement form will be completed and will document reasons for the dismissal.
-The UT field coordinator may request a meeting of the student's academic committee to review the concerns and progress and recommend if any additional action should be taken. - 6.
-If the student does not achieve the competencies and performance standards of the field placement, a grade of NC (No Credit) will be assigned.
-A grade of No Credit in field terminates a student from the program.
+Phase 4 of the field problem-solving process begins at this point.

-10.05 Dismissal from Placement and Appeal Procedure
+10.5 Dismissal from Placement and Appeal Procedure